-Southwest Airlines uses the unassigned seat method: people get on the plane in their order of check in, but they have no assigned seat, and can just sit down wherever they like.
+Southwest Airlines uses the unassigned seat method: People get on the plane in their order of check-in, but they have no assigned seat, and can just sit down wherever they like.
 Sadly, there is no video for it, but it is the fastest way to board a plane that any airline currently uses.

 It works because passengers spend less time waiting in line in the aisle.
-If there's a line in front of you or someone taking a long time to put their bag in the overhead bin, you have the freedom to just sit down in the row you're standing at currently instead of waiting to get past.
+If there's a line in front of you or someone taking a long time to put his bag in the overhead bin, you have the freedom to just sit down in the row you're standing at currently instead of waiting to get past.
 In doing so, you're clearing the aisle and making things faster for the people behind you.

 The downside of this method is that some people get stressed about the idea of having to choose their own seat and don't like waiting in line (or checking in online) for the chance to pick earlier.
 People also like to sit with friends and family, and passengers who pick their seat later on in the process might not find any blocks of open seats together.